• Skip to primary navigation

 Allow the mixture to cool slightly, and then add the rest of the wet ingredients and stir.
 You do not want to add the eggs to a hot mixture, or it can cook the eggs.

-Preheat the oven to 350º F and ensure the oven rack is in the middle position.
+Preheat the oven to 350º F and ensure the rack is in the middle position.

-Note that you can use a standing mixer with a paddle attachment if you prefer.
-If you use a stand mixer, you will need to add the wet ingredients first, then gradually add the dry ingredients.
+You can use a standing mixer with a paddle attachment if you prefer.
+If you use a stand mixer, add the wet ingredients first, then gradually add the dry ingredients.

 Step 5: Bake the mini muffins for 15 minutes until done.
-Remove the cookies from the oven and quickly use a small jar to press the middle down in each cookie.
+Remove the cookies from the oven and quickly use a small jar to press the middle down on each cookie.

 Step 6: Let the cookie cups cool before trying to remove them.
 If they are too hot, they will fall apart when you try to lift them out.
 Let them sit for about 5-10 minutes.